How do I Enrol?

 What are the fees for the Jersey Law Course?

 - Fees are on the Jersey Law Course page

 What assistance is available to help meet the fees?

 Depending on individual circumstances, law firms and other employers may be willing to fund some or all of your fees.
-Personal loans at preferential rates may also be available from banks; if you need proof of your intention to enrol, please contact the manager.
+Personal loans at preferential rates may also be available from banks; if you need proof of your intention to enrol, please contact the administration team.

 What level of proficiency in the French language is required?

 An ability to read and understand legal French is useful as many sources of Jersey law are in French.
-The Institute provides classes in French where it is required for the course.
 For those who want to brush up their level of the language in advance, one source of tuition is the Alliance Française de Jersey.
 If you do not speak French at all, this would definitely be advised.

 You will also get opportunities to interact with several French students enrolled on the LLB course.

 What French language training is available after enrollment on the course?